optml/24am/README.md

 ## Usage Guide
-The algorithms can be run using the syntax: `
+The algorithms can be run using the syntax: ``` python3 main.py --numOfTrials 10 --sparsity 128 --formulation L2var_L0cons```

 ### Dependencies
 * Numpy